maliMirkec/markdown-fm/readme.txt

 = Can I use this for WooCommerce products? =

-Currently, Markdown FM supports pages and posts only.
+Currently, YAML Custom Fields supports pages and posts only.
 Support for custom post types including WooCommerce products may be added in future versions.

 = How do I report bugs or request features? =

-Please visit the [GitHub repository](https://github.com/maliMirkec/markdown-fm) to report issues or request features.
+Please visit the [GitHub repository](https://github.com/maliMirkec/yaml-custom-fields) to report issues or request features.

 == Screenshots ==

-1. Main Markdown FM admin page showing page templates and template partials with enable/disable toggles
+1. Main YAML Custom Fields admin page showing page templates and template partials with enable/disable toggles
 2. Schema editor for main page templates with YAML syntax for defining custom fields
 3. Schema editor for partial templates (headers, footers, etc.)
 4. Partial data editor for managing global content in template partials